christopherstock/ktor-primer/README.md

 > Es ist geschrieben in **Kotlin** und verwendet den Package Manager **Gradle**.
 Jetbrains hat Ktor Ende 2018 veröffentlicht.
 Die aktuelle Version 1.5 wurde im Dezember 2020 veröffentlicht.
 Ktor ist in der hauseigenen Programmiersprache Kotlin verfasst.

+## Koroutinen
+> Ktor is built from the ground up using coroutines, which make it possible to express complex asynchronous constructs as if they were simple sequential code.
+Coroutines are also quite efficient at runtime.
+In addition, the use of Kotlin features allows us to provide a domain-specific language (DSL) — a concise and developer-friendly API for configuring your application with no magic, just code.

+> Of course, Ktor is not the only option for building server-side applications in Kotlin.
+We’re pleased to see that other frameworks such as Spring and Vert.x are providing first-class support for Kotlin, and using these frameworks is a great way to preserve your existing investment and experience.
+At the same time, Ktor offers unique advantages thanks to its use of coroutines and DSLs, which makes it a great option when you’re starting a new backend project or a microservice.

+> Ktor is already deployed in production in a number of projects running at scale.
+For example, HLTV.org serves about 200 million pageviews per month and about 3.1 billion pageviews in total on Ktor.
+The latest release of the ThoughtWorks Technology Radar lists Ktor in their Assess category.

 <hr>